Copilot-Language/copilot-verifier/README.md

 a "correspondence" relation between the program states, and then prove three things about this relation:

-1. that the initial states of thee programs are in the relation;
+1. that the initial states of the programs are in the relation;
 2. if we assume two arbitrary program states begin in the relation and each takes a single transition (consuming corresponding inputs), the resulting states are back in the relation;